Danijel Cerović

-Danijel Cerović (Montenegrin Cyrillic: Данијел Церовић), born in 1979 in Nikšić, is a Montenegrin classical guitarist.
-He lectures in guitar and chamber music at the Music Academy in Cetinje, University of Montenegro and he is a guest lecturer at the Sarajevo Music Academy.
+Danijel Cerović (Montenegrin Cyrillic: Данијел Церовић) is a Montenegrin classical guitarist.
+He lectures in guitar and chamber music at the Music Academy in Cetinje, University of Montenegro, and is a guest lecturer at the Sarajevo Music Academy.

 Biography

-Cerović graduated at the Faculty of Music Arts in Belgrade in the class of Professor Vera Ogrizović, and completed his master studies in guitar at the Conservatorium Maastricht in the class of Professor Carlo Marchione.
-His solo repertoire includes the transcriptions of renaissance and baroque music and original compositions dating from the nineteenth and twentieth centuries, with a special emphasis on contemporary music originally written for guitar and ensembles with guitar.
+Cerović graduated from the Faculty of Music Arts in Belgrade in the class of Professor Vera Ogrizović, and completed his master's studies in guitar at the Conservatorium Maastricht in the class of Professor Carlo Marchione.
+His repertoire includes transcriptions of Renaissance and Baroque music and original compositions from the nineteenth and twentieth centuries, with an emphasis on contemporary music written for guitar and ensembles with guitar.